Skip to content

 FTSdk.setEnableAccessAndroidID(false)

-Use FTSdk to dynamically switch the data reporting endpoint during SDK runtime.
+Use FTSdk to dynamically switch the data upload endpoint during SDK runtime.
 After successful setting, subsequent data will continue to be uploaded to the new address.

 Use Cases